Sanhaja: History

-After the arrival of the religion of Islam, the Sanhaja spread out to the borders of the Sudan as far as the Senegal River and the Niger.
+After the arrival of Islam, the Sanhaja spread to the borders of the Sudan region as far as the Senegal and Niger rivers.

-Sanhaja Berbers were a large part of the Berber population.
-From the 9th century, Sanhaja tribes were established in the Middle Atlas range, in the Rif Mountains and on the Atlantic coast of Morocco as well as large parts of the Sanhaja, such as the Kutâma, were settled in central and eastern parts Algeria (Kabylia, Setif, Algiers, Msila) and also in northern Niger.
-The Kutama created the empire of the Fatimids conquering all North African countries and parts of the Middle East.
-The Sanhaja dynasties of the Zirids and Hammâdids controlled Ifriqiya until the 12th century and established their rule in all of the countries in the Maghreb region.
+The Sanhaja were a large part of the Berber population.
+From the 9th century, tribes were established in the Middle Atlas, the Rif Mountains and on the Atlantic coast of Morocco.
+Many of the Sanhaja, including the Kutama, settled in central and eastern Algeria (including Kabylia, Sétif, Algiers and M'sila) and northern Niger.
+The Kutama Fatimid Caliphate conquered all of North Africa and some of the Middle East.
+The Sanhaja Zirid and Hammadid dynasties controlled Ifriqiya until the 12th century, and ruled over all of the Maghreb.

-In the mid-11th century, a group of Sanhaja chieftains returning from the Hajj (pilgrimage to Mecca) invited the theologian Ibn Yasin to preach among their tribes.
-Ibn Yasin united the tribes in the alliance of the Almoravids in the middle of the 11th century.
-This confederacy subsequently established Morocco, and conquered western Algeria and Al-Andalus (part of present-day Spain).
+In the mid-11th century, a group of Sanhaja chieftains returning from Hajj invited theologian ibn Yasin to preach among them.
+Ibn Yasin then united the tribes under the Almoravid dynasty, which established Morocco and conquered western Algeria and al-Andalus.

-The Sanhaja tribes would remain in roles as either exploited semi-sedentary agriculturalists and fishermen, or higher up on the social ladder, as religious (Marabout or Zawiya) tribes.
-Though often Arabized in culture and language, they are believed to be descended from Sanhaja Berber population present in the area before the arrival of the Arab Maqil tribes in the 12th century, which was finally subjected to domination by Arab-descended warrior castes in the 17th century Char Bouba war.
+The Sanhaja remained either exploited semi-sedentary agriculturalists and fishermen, or religious (marabout or zawiya) tribes.
+Though often Arabized in culture and language, they descended from the population present before the arrival of the Arab Maqil tribes in the 12th century.
+They were subjugated by Arab-descended warrior castes in the 17th-century Char Bouba war.

-According to Mercer, the words Zenaga or Znaga (from the Berber root ẓnag or ẓnaj, giving the noun Aẓnag or Aẓnaj with the additional masculine singular prefix a-, or Taẓnagt or Taẓnajt with the additional feminine singular circumfix ta--t, or Iẓnagen or Iẓnajen with the additional masculine plural circumfix i--en, or Tiẓnagen or Tiẓnajen with the additional feminine plural circumfix ti--en) are thought to be a romanized distortion of Zenata and Sanhaja from Arabic.

 Present day

-The descendants of the Sanhaja and their languages are still found today in the Middle Atlas mountains, Souss, Western Sahara eastern Morocco, northern Morocco (Senhaja of srair), western Algeria, Kabylia and Kabyle territories.
+The descendants of the Sanhaja and their languages are still found in the Middle Atlas mountains, Sous, Western Sahara, northern (Senhaja de Srair...) and eastern Morocco, western Algeria, and Kabylia.

-The Zenaga, a group believed to be of Gudala (the southernmost Sanhaja tribe) origin, inhabit southwestern Mauritania and parts of northern Senegal.
-However, they are a small population.
+The Zenaga are a small population, believed to be of Gudala origin, that inhabit southwestern Mauritania and parts of northern Senegal.